 To be eligible, the student must be enrolled full-time in a Polk State academic program leading towards a baccalaurate degree or be eligible to transfer to a USF baccalaurate degree program upon completion of an associate degree program.
 The student must maintain a minimum 2.0 cumulative GPA and is expected to participate in a weekly non-credit leadership laboratory and physical fitness program to remain in the AFROTC Program.

 A transitioning high school student may apply for a four-year academic scholarship; a college student can apply for (or be awarded) a two- and three-year competitive scholarship.
 AFROTC scholarships pay for tuition, books, materials, and certain fees, as well as provide a monthly stipend ranging from $300 to $500.
 A student is not required to be on ascholarship to enter or complete the AFROTC Program.

-Non-scholarship students taking lower-division (1000-2000 level) AFROTC courses incur no service commitment.
-Students who complete both a bachelor's degree and the AFROTC program requirements are eligible to commission as a Second Lieutenant and enter the active duty United States Air Force.
+A non-scholarship student taking lower-division (i.e., 1000 to2000 level) AFROTC courses incurs no service commitment.
+A student who completes both a baccalaurate degree and the AFROTC Program requirements is eligible to commission as a Second Lieutenant and enter the active-duty United States Air Force.